Sushant Singh Rajput death: Centre accepts Bihar government’s recommendation of CBI inquiry

 Solicitor General Tushar Mehta informed the SC, which was hearing a plea by Rhea Chakraborty seeking transfer of the FIR against her from Patna to Mumbai.

-Solicitor General Tushar Mehta on Wednesday informed the Supreme Court that the Centre has accepted the Bihar government’s recommendation to initiate an inquiry by the Central Bureau of Investigation into the death of actor Sushant Singh Rajput, ANI reported.
+Solicitor General Tushar Mehta on Wednesday informed the Supreme Court that the Centre has accepted the Bihar government’s recommendation of an inquiry by the Central Bureau of Investigation into the death of actor Sushant Singh Rajput, Bar and Bench reported.
 Rajput was found dead in his apartment in Mumbai on June 14, in what the police said was a case of suicide.

-The top court was hearing a petition filed by actor Rhea Chakraborty, seeking a transfer of the first information report filed against her from Patna to Mumbai.
+The top court was hearing a petition filed by actor Rhea Chakraborty, seeking the transfer of the first information report filed against her from Patna to Mumbai.
+Mehta submitted that the notification for the CBI investigation will be issued soon, preferably by the end of the day.

+A bench of Justice Hrishikesh Roy said the “truth should come out so far as actor’s death is concerned”, according to PTI.
+The court also observed that the quarantining the police officer who arrived in Mumbai to lead the Bihar Police’s investigation “does not send a good message”.

+“Quarantining of the Bihar Police officer has not sent good message despite the fact that Mumbai Police has good professional reputation,” it observed.
+“The confinement .. does it send a good message?
+Especially when the case has garnered so much media attention?
+State of Maharashtra has to ensure that everything is done in professional way.”

+Meanwhile, Rajput’s father KK Singh alleged the Maharashtra Police is destroying evidence in the case.
+“The investigating officer was quarantined,” advocate Vikas Singh, appearing for the father, said.
+“This is unbelievable”.

+The court asked the state governments in Bihar and Maharashtra, the Centre and Sushant Singh Rajput’s father to file their responses to Chakraborty’s petition in three days.
+It also directed the Mumbai Police to file a status report on the inquiry conducted so far.

-On Tuesday, Bihar Chief Minister Nitish Kumar had said that the state’s director general of police spoke to Rajput’s father KK Singh, who gave his approval for a CBI inquiry.
+On Tuesday, Bihar Chief Minister Nitish Kumar had said that the state’s director general of police spoke to Rajput’s father, who gave his approval for a CBI inquiry.

 On Monday, Rajput’s father had accused the Mumbai Police of inaction in the case.
 “On February 25, I informed Bandra Police that he [Rajput] is in danger,” Singh had said.
 “He died on June 14 and I asked them to act against people named in my complaint.
 No action was taken even 40 days after his death.
 So I filed an FIR [first information report] in Patna.”
 However, the police had refuted the allegations.